India's Got Latent: Controversies

-Another BJP leader, Assam Chief Minister Himanta Biswa Sarma also announced that an FIR had been filed by the Guwahati police against the individuals involved in the incident for promoting obscenity and engaging in inappropriate discussions.
+Himanta Biswa Sarma, another BJP leader and the Chief Minister of Assam, announced that a First information report (FIR) had been filed by the Guwahati police against the individuals involved in the incident for promoting obscenity and engaging in inappropriate discussions.

-On February 10, 2025, Allahbadia issued a video in which he stated that the controversial segments had been removed from the show, acknowledging that the attempt at humor was not well received.
-On February 12, 2025, Samay Raina removed all episodes of India's Got Latent from his YouTube channel, stating that he would fully cooperate with the authorities to ensure a fair inquiry.

-Following this, the Maharashtra Police filled a complaint against Samay Raina and Ranveer Allahbadia for "creating obscene content" and airing it on the shows YouTube channel.
+On 10 February 2025, Allahbadia issued a video in which he stated that the controversial segments had been removed from the show, acknowledging that the attempt at humor was not well received.
+On 12 February 2025, Raina removed all episodes of India's Got Latent from his YouTube channel, stating that he would fully cooperate with the authorities to ensure a fair inquiry.
+Following this, the Maharashtra Police filled a complaint against Raina and Allahbadia for "creating obscene content" and airing it on the show's YouTube channel.

-Apoorva Mukhija reported on social media about receiving threats of being raped & murdered on her social media accounts due to her presence at that episode.
-She was dropped from the list of guests for the International Indian Film Academy awards in Jaipur after the Karni Sena publicly declared its intention to physically assault her in protest of her actions if she arrived in the state.
-A far-right Hindu outfit in Gwalior declared a bounty of 1 lakh INR to cut off Allahabadia's tongue.
+Apoorva Mukhija reported on social media about receiving threats of being raped and murdered on her social media accounts due to her presence at that episode.
+She was dropped from the list of guests for the International Indian Film Academy Awards in Jaipur after the Karni Sena publicly declared its intention to physically assault her in protest of her actions if she arrived in the state.
+A far-right Hindu outfit in Gwalior declared a bounty of ₹1 lakh to cut off Allahabadia's tongue.
 Mukhija also exposed about death and rape threats, as well as acid attacks from several trolls for her conduct in an interview and sharing screenshots months later.